 Taylor Nutting, Williams ’14 (WM S’12): “Searchable Sea Literature” website, and a feature article titled “‘I’m de end!
-I’m de start!’: Eugene O’Neill’s Fireman Character in The Hairy Ape,” in the spring 2015 issue of Power Ships magazine.
+I’m de start!’: Eugene O’Neill’s Fireman Character in The Hairy Ape,” published in the spring 2015 issue of Power Ships magazine.
 Taylor went on to a paid internship at Mother Earth News.

-Eleanore MacLean, Kenyon ’15 (WM F’13), funded by Kenyon College and Williams-Mystic, “Searchable Sea Literature” website with forthcoming peer-reviewed biographies of Joseph Mitchell and Exy Johnson, research for UPNE’s “America and the Sea” series, and wrote a feature article titled “The Legacy of Exy Johnson: The Matriarch of American Sail Training,” forthcoming in fall 2015 issue of Sea History magazine.
+Eleanore MacLean, Kenyon ’15 (WM F’13), funded by Kenyon College and Williams-Mystic, “Searchable Sea Literature” website with peer-reviewed biographies of Joseph Mitchell and Exy Johnson, research for UPNE’s “America and the Sea” series, and wrote a feature article titled “He Couldn’t Have Done It Without Her–Exy Johnson’s Seafaring Legacy,” published in the fall 2015 issue of Sea History magazine.
 Eleanore conducted primary research at Mystic Seaport for her final American Studies/Education senior thesis.

 Lani Willmar, Williams College ’15 (WM S’13), funded by Williams College Class of ’57: significant work with “Searchable Sea Literature” website.

 Leah Feldman, Colgate University ’14 (WM S’13), funded by Williams-Mystic: “Searchable Sea Literature” website work, including peer-reviewed biography Richard Dey.
-She wrote a feature magazine article titled “Ocean Reveries” for fall 2014 issue of The Colgate Scene.
+Leah wrote a feature magazine article titled “Ocean Reveries” for fall 2014 issue of The Colgate Scene.
 The article won an award for graphic design.

 Gabrielle Joffe, Williams College ‘11 (WM S’10), funded by Williams-Mystic: “Searchable Sea Literature” website, wrote and illustrated a short article “Flying Fish” for Sea History magazine (2010), and designed and launched the website “The Afterlife of Sir Patrick Spens.”